basikondajahnavi/smart-recipe/README.md

 🛡 License

-This project is open-source under MIT License.
+This project is open-source under the MIT License.